alvin0808/alvin0808.github.io/_projects/4_project.md

    - For each valid grid index in (B), we store the voxel index that owns this grid point.
    - Each grid cell belongs to exactly one voxel, guaranteeing uniqueness and avoiding conflicts.
+   - This property holds because the grid is defined at the finest voxel resolution: larger voxels are subdivided into multiple smallest grid cells, so no grid cell can overlap two different voxels.
    - Retrieval from this mapping is O(1) once the compacted index is known.

 #### Neighbor Query